Fact-checking: Limitations and controversies

+Commentators have also shared concerns about the use of false equivalence as an argument in political fact-checking, citing examples from The Washington Post, The New York Times and The Associated Press where "mainstream fact-checkers appear to have attempted to manufacture false claims from progressive politicians...[out of] a desire to appear objective".

+The term "fact-check" is also appropriated and overused by "partisan sites", which may lead people to "disregard fact-checking as a meaningless, motivated exercise if all content is claimed to be fact-checked".

+Fact-checking journalists have been harassed online and offline, ranging from hate mail and death threats to police intimidation and lawfare.

+Fact-checking in countries with limited freedom of speech

+Operators of some fact-checking websites in China admit to self-censorship.
+Fact-checking websites in China often avoid commenting on political, economic, and other current affairs.
+Several Chinese fact-checking websites have been criticized for lack of transparency with regard to their methodology and sources, and for following Chinese propaganda.

 Pre-publication fact-checking

 Among the benefits of printing only checked copy is that it averts serious, sometimes costly, problems.
 These problems can include lawsuits for mistakes that damage people or businesses, but even small mistakes can cause a loss of reputation for the publication.
 The loss of reputation is often the more significant motivating factor for journalists.

-Fact checkers verify that the names, dates, and facts in an article or book are correct.
+Fact-checkers verify that the names, dates, and facts in an article or book are correct.
 For example, they may contact a person who is quoted in a proposed news article and ask the person whether this quotation is correct, or how to spell the person's name.
 Fact-checkers are primarily useful in catching accidental mistakes; they are not guaranteed safeguards against those who wish to commit journalistic frauds.

 As a career

-Professional fact checkers have generally been hired by newspapers, magazines, and book publishers, probably starting in the early 1920s with the creation of Time magazine in the United States, though they were not originally called "fact-checkers".
-Fact checkers may be aspiring writers, future editors, or freelancers engaged other projects; others are career professionals.
+Professional fact-checkers have generally been hired by newspapers, magazines, and book publishers, probably starting in the early 1920s with the creation of Time magazine in the United States, though they were not originally called "fact-checkers".
+Fact-checkers may be aspiring writers, future editors, or freelancers engaged other projects; others are career professionals.

-Historically, the field was considered women's work, and from the time of the first professional American fact checker through at least the 1970s, the fact checkers at a media company might be entirely female or primarily so.
+Historically, the field was considered women's work, and from the time of the first professional American fact-checker through at least the 1970s, the fact-checkers at a media company might be entirely female or primarily so.